A Word On Primary Research

 What you'll find: The average household expenditure in British Columbia on purchases of automobiles and trucks.

 Survey of Household Spending - Statistics Canada

 Raw data in table form from the Survey of Household Spending (SHS).
 This general resource provides information on household spending by demographics.
 Report includes detailed information on Canadian spending patterns, household equipment, and housing conditions.
 Also includes the ability to view data from British Columbia only; click on "Add/Remove Data".

-What you'll find: The average household expenditure on Principal accommodation expenses by province or in Canada as a whole.
+What you'll find: The average household expenditure on private transportation by province or in Canada as a whole.
 Compare changes over last few years.

 Access to the following sources may be available through your local public or academic library.
 For information on how to obtain a library card, and for additional information on using libraries in BC, please visit our Getting Access to Library Resources page.

 Includes information on Canadians' usage of over 3500 products and services.
 Information includes demographics, attitudes, media consumption, retail outlets, frequency of usage and brands used.
 UBC affiliates and in-person library patrons can learn more about the resource here.